Share

 There are two basic strategies available to you when considering advertising on your site:

 Though some platforms may demand exclusivity, this isn’t usually an either/or scenario.
-You should be free to experiment with combinations of the two strategies until you find a solution that pays off for you.
+You should be free to experiment with combinations of the two strategies until you find a solution that pays off.
+The going-it-alone option is much in its favor if you have an already established site with a targeted, high-value audience.

-By contrast, the promise of advertising networks is simple: they’re there to do all the heavy lifting for you and deliver a stream of (hopefully) well-targeted, contextual ads direct to your audience.
+By contrast, the promise of advertising networks is simple: they’re there to do all the heavy lifting for you and deliver a stream of (hopefully) well-targeted, contextual ads directly to your audience.
 The downside is that you sacrifice control in terms of pricing and content.
+Now, how do we integrate all these ads onto our sites?

 Free WordPress Ad Integration Plugins

-Ad integration is a natural fit for the power of plugins and there is a range of solutions available for handling the positioning, rotation and reporting of ads directly within WordPress.
+Ad integration is a natural fit for the power of WordPress plugins, and a range of solutions are available for handling the positioning, rotation, and reporting of ads directly within WordPress.
+Here are our top three picks of the most popular free options:

-1. WordPress Ad Widget
+1. Ad Inserter

-WP Ad Widget Plugin
+WordPress Ad Inserter Plugin

-2. AdRotate
+2. AdRotate Banner Manager

-AdRotate
+AdRotate Banner Manager

 3. Advanced Ads

-Advanced Ads Plugin
+WordPress Advanced Ads Plugin

 Ad Networks on Offer

-One of the easiest ways of starting with guaranteed ad inventory on your site, is by farming out the content to a third party in the form of an existing ad network.
+One of the easiest ways of starting with guaranteed ad inventory on your site is by farming out the content to a third party in the form of an existing ad network.
+Here’s a quick run-through of the leading players in the space:

 Two Advertising Success Stories to Inspire